 - Immigration Status – This refers to your visa category, such as F-1, F-2, J-1, J-2, B-2, H-1B, etc.

-- I-94 Card – The small card which you received upon entering the U.S. Also known as Arrival/Departure Record.
-The I-94 card shows how long you are authorized to stay in the U.S. and includes your admission number.
+- I-94 Record – This record shows how long you are authorized to stay in the U.S. and includes your admission number.

 - I-20 Form – Students present this form to receive F-1 status.
 The expiration date in item #5 is the expected date of completion for your academic program.
 Each F-1 student must retain his/her I-20 form to establish legal status in the U.S. If the I-20 expires, the student could have their visa revoked.

 - United States Citizenship and Immigration Service (USCIS) – The U.S. government agency which enforces U.S. immigration laws.